WEDDINGS

 Michael Bacon read Music at Liverpool University, where he studied the organ with Terence Duffy, Organist of the Metropolitan Cathedral.
 Subsequently taking lessons with

 Thomas Trotter and Anne Marsden, he was for ten years Director of Music at King Charles the Martyr, where his performance of Olivier Messiaen’s Nativité du Seigneur was a feature of the Christmas celebrations.
-He has given many recitals at the church and elsewhere, notably two concerts on Classical French organs in conjunction with the King Charles Singers, and as accompanist of that choir he has also become accepted to play for Evensongs at Westminster Abbey - a carefully guarded honour!
+He is now Principal Organist at King Charles, and has given many recitals at the church and elsewhere, notably two concerts in France on Classical French organs in conjunction with the King Charles Singers, and as accompanist of that choir he has also become accepted to play for Evensongs at Westminster Abbey - a carefully guarded honour!
+In November 2013 he concluded a journey through the complete Bach organ works, having played all 300+ pieces at concerts or services.
 As a Sound Engineer for Radio 3, Michael has recently had particular responsibility for organ music, as well as specialising in recording early music performances.

-Other choirs which members of the King Charles Singers have sung with include: The Corydon Singers, Cambridge University Chamber Choir, King's and Trinity College Choirs Cambridge, London Symphony Chorus, The Bach Choir, The Holst Singers, Matchbox Opera, The Academy of St Martin in the Fields, the chapel choir of the Tower of London.
+Other choirs which members of the King Charles Singers have sung with include: The, Cambridge University Chamber Choir, King's and Trinity College Choirs Cambridge, London Symphony Chorus, The Bach Choir, The BBC Symphony Chorus, The Holst Singers, Matchbox Opera, The Academy of St Martin in the Fields, the chapel choir of the Tower of London.

 Further reading